 Aside from the usual cold and flu symptoms, if you notice symptoms of strep throat like red and white spots on your tonsils, a sore throat, difficulty swallowing or breathing, swollen tonsils, swollen lymph nodes, headaches, fever, loss of apetite, and nausea, it is a good idea to see your family pracitioner to get a strep test (strep culture) done to check for strep a and/or strep b.

-Treating Strep Throat
+Best Treatments for Strep Throat

 A doctor will prescribe you the antibiotics necessary to treat a strep infection.
 Really, the only sure way to get rid of a strep infection is to see a doctor, get a strep test (strep culture) done, and take antibiotics for about 10 days.
 Now, it’s important to remember that you complete the strep antibiotic treatment.
 If you don’t, the illness might make a comeback or even become rheumatic fever, and that my friends is a very bad thing to have.